sehilyi/genorec/README.md

 # GenoREC
 GenoREC is a JavaScript library recommending genome-mapped data visualizations based on data and task descriptions.

 This fork _will_ have several changes to the original implementation ([aditeyapandey/Genorec-Engine](https://github.com/aditeyapandey/Genorec-Engine)), which will make the integration of [Gosling.js](https://github.com/gosling-lang/gosling.js)-based user interfaces more convenient.
+These include

+* Direct outputs of Gosling specifications
+* TypeScript support
+* Test suites
+* Use Vite, Yarn, Eslint, and Prettier for maintainance

 <!--